kowi1/QtOpenCVLab/README.md

   Build Requirements:
    - QT IDE .
    - OPENCV Library with the OPENCV_SDK_DIR environment variable appropriately set to the SDK Directory path.
    - MinGW was used for this project.
-Complete Pre-compiled binary and SDK for OpenCV 2.4.13 built with MinGW Toolchain can downloaded at
+Complete Pre-compiled binaries and SDK for OpenCV 2.4.13 built with theMinGW Compiler can downloaded at https://drive.google.com/open?id=1JXeEQ6K6JvjuNNBU_ZqynzNbwSsq9DCF.